 Cons: Magento needs a dedicated “Magento-focused” server.
 Standard hosting platforms cannot handle it due to its massiveness resulting in a slow and bad user experience.

 Magento is famous for its large ecosystem.
 It has a decent knowledge base and a large active forum for communicating with other users.
-However, they do not provide direct support for community edition which may be a bit frustrating.
-The good news is that they offer a list of helpful resources on their website to solve your issues.
+However, they do not provide direct support for community edition, you can find a third-party Magento support provider.
+Also the good news is that they offer a list of helpful resources on their website to solve your issues.

 Usually, the pricing may vary depending on the plan you choose.
 In most cases, you’ll have three-four options to choose from.
 Note that most of the platforms provide a free 14/15 days trial, so you can try it out for yourself.
 Now let’s check the figures for the most widespread platforms: